Divorce in the Age of Social Media

 Privacy May Not Always Mean Privacy

 And it isn’t restricted just to online social media services.
 Text messaging, e-banking, online financial services and even workplace email can be fair game.
 These communications are becoming increasingly more important in legal proceedings, and are being accessed by spouses and their lawyers to be leveraged in divorce proceedings in order to strengthen negotiating power.

 Determining Public Versus Private

 Like it or not, communication via digital media leaves a footprint.
 It means that content which is intended to be private, but which is placed online, may ultimately be scrutinized by a spouse or lawyer, and may become public.
 The first step in determining what may or may not be used by a spouse or lawyer in divorce proceedings is to talk to an experienced family lawyer who can help define which communications are truly private, and which can be sought as evidence.
-Jason P. Howie has the kind of knowledge which can only come from over a quarter century of legal experience in the face of almost constant technological change.
-He has consistently kept up with those changes, because it’s the best way to serve the needs of his clients.
-In addition to staying current and knowledgeable about emerging technologies, Jason has also gathered a network of professionals and certified specialists who can provide all the necessary information and services the situation requires.
-Jason is constantly expanding his network of professional contacts, such as certified IT security specialists and forensic IT specialists, to ensure that he always has the most up-to-date means of gathering information to better serve the needs of his clients.
+The lawyers at Howie Johnson Barristers & Solicitor have the kind of knowledge which can only come from over a quarter-century of legal experience in the face of almost constant technological change.
+They have consistently kept up with those changes because it’s the best way to serve the needs of his clients.
+In addition to staying current and knowledgeable about emerging technologies, Howie Johnson Barristers & Solicitors has gathered a network of professionals and certified specialists who can provide all the necessary information and services the situation requires.
+The firm is constantly expanding our network of professional contacts, such as certified IT security specialists and forensic IT specialists, to ensure that we always have the most up-to-date means of gathering information to better serve the needs of his clients.

-Contact Jason P. Howie With Questions About Divorce and Social Media
+Contact Howie Johnson Barristers & Solicitors With Questions About Divorce and Social Media